 - Assisting with the development of grant and sponsorship proposals and other fund-raising activities, as necessary.

 - Installing and de-installing exhibit components, including light carpentry and painting work.

 - Keeping informed of innovations in museum exhibitions.

-- Ensuring that exhibit areas are maintained in a clean, safe, and orderly fashion.
+- Ensuring that exhibit areas are maintained and kept clean, safe, and orderly.

 - Representing the CHS at professional meetings and conferences, as requested.